aatxe/oxide/notes/rustfest-proposal.md

 ## Bio

 Aaron Weiss is a PhD student at Northeastern University working with Prof. Amal Ahmed at the intersection of programming languages and security.
-As part of his research, Aaron is producing a source Rust-like formal model for use in designing new extensions and use cases for Rust.
+He's broadly interested in using programming language theory to expand programmers' ability to reason about programs and program security.
+As part of his research, Aaron is producing a formal model of Rust for use in extending the language with new features or use cases.

 [Your bio should be short, no longer than 500 characters.
 It's related to why you're speaking about this topic.]